garth74/jcc/README.md

 # JCC

 This package provides a few color conversion functions that can be jit compiled using numba.
-This package also provides a $\Delta$

 ## Supported conversions